Dynamics of neural scaling laws in random feature regression with powerlaw-distributed kernel eigenvalues: Discussion

 From the Gaussian action we derive an effective stochastic equation of motion that exposes the spectral dependence of the mean evolution of each mode on its eigenvalue.
 It yields a dynamical view on the spectral bias of learning \cite{spectral_canatar_2021}, showing that larger eigenmodes are not only learned with higher accuracy, but are also learned earlier than smaller ones.
 In addition, we show that the effective equations of motion of all modes become mutually statistically independent.
 The relaxation time of each mode is slowed down by a collective temporal non-local coupling that is caused by the disorder average and whose temporal shape depends on the dynamics of all remaining modes.
-This coupling can be identified as a geometric series of the system\textquoteright s perturbation response in frequency domain and acts like an Onsager reaction term for the system.
-Even though modes become statistically independent, they are coupled indirectly through this memory kernel: thus, modes that are learned slower, indirectly also slow down the learning process of all remaining modes.
+This coupling can be identified as a geometric series of the system’s perturbation response in frequency domain and acts like an Onsager reaction term for the system \cite{Fischer91c}.
+Even though modes become statistically independent, they are coupled indirectly through this memory kernel: thus, modes that are learned more slowly, indirectly also slow down the learning process of all remaining modes.

 The joint dataset formally acts as a collective disorder which in addition produces an effective noise term in the equation of motion.
 This term, too, mediates an indirect coupling among modes, as the mean-discrepancy of each mode contributes additively to this noise.
 This temporally correlated and time-dependent noise, in turn, increases the variance of the individual weights.
 As the effective noise is linked to the generalization error, we find the full dynamics of the bias-variance decomposition of the test error.
 It shows that the optimal duration for learning that yields the minimal test error (early stopping) results from an interplay between the effective noise, controlling the gradual growth of the variance term of the loss, and the decay time of the response function, which governs the decline of the bias term of the generalization error.
+This early stopping time, in the thermodynamic limit, becomes a constant that only depends on the decay exponent of the kernel's eigenmodes and the inverse temperature.
+It can be used to derive an expression for the optimal generalization error as a superposition of competing scaling laws stemming from the bias and variance terms respectively.